XFarooqi/HHoroscope_FortuneTeller/README.md

 4. Modifying READMe
 5. Refactoring Code

+## Issues

+I am cuurently working on writing modular code for this programme to make the code look more clean and efficient.
+It will help the contributor to understand all the programme very clearly.

+I am also working on the documentation of this programme.
+Currently working on **Inline comments** and **Docstring** then after that will do a complete **Project Documentation**

 ## Licence

 It is free Programme for the community.
 Fell free to do whatever you want to do and Enjoy!